ABOUT

 Management

-The Institut Congolais pour la Conservation de la Nature is the Congolese governmental partner tasked with the protection and conservation of national parks and nature reserves in the Democratic Republic of Congo.
+The Institut Congolais pour la Conservation de la Nature (ICCN) is the Congolese governmental partner tasked with the protection and conservation of national parks and nature reserves in the Democratic Republic of Congo.
 The ICCN is governed by Law No. 08/009 of July 7, 2008 laying down general provisions applicable to public establishments.

 The aim of the ICCN is the conservation of Nature in Protected Areas in situ and ex situ.
 As such, he is responsible for: